-Our experts in the NIHR Clinical Research Network National Specialty Group can advise on delivering your injuries and emergencies study across health and care settings.
+In addition, our experts in the NIHR Clinical Research Network (National Specialty Leads) can advise on delivering your trauma and emergency care study in the NHS or in other health and social care settings.

 Professor Costa’s research interest is in clinical and cost effectiveness of musculoskeletal trauma interventions.
 He is Chief Investigator for a series of randomised trials and associated studies supported by grants from the UK NIHR, Musculoskeletal Charities and the Trauma Device Industry.

 We engage with and involve patients, carers, service users and members of the public in order to improve the reach, quality and impact of research in trauma and emergency care.

 We involve patients, carers, service users and members of the public in our national research funding and support activities, including in trauma and emergency care research.

 The researchers we fund also involve patients in planning and delivering their trauma and emergency care research.

 Our Local Clinical Research Networks involve people in trauma and emergency care research taking place in your local area.